bucs110a0spring22/ch-10-lab-SofiaFasullo/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+My program is a game where the hero fights against enemies.
+The enemies move around by randomly wiggling and the hero can attack the enemies and make them disappear when the hero collides with them.
+If the attack is unsuccessful, the hero loses health.
+If the hero loses all their health the game ends.
 #### Unique Feature
- < Describe the unique feature you added >
+ I added a shield feature where the here has a shield that protects them from losing health.
+When the user presses the spacebar they can activate the shield.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 0 >

-Grace days remaining: < # >/5
+Grace days remaining: 0/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+None

 ## REFERENCES:
- < List any outside resources used >
+I talked to Professor Moore during the Thursday 5/5 class and he helped but I didn't use outside sources.

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+None